btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 ## 3. Pairing the store

-BTCPay WooCommerce plugin is a bridge between your server (payment processor) and your e-commerce store.
+BTCPay Server WooCommerce plugin is a bridge between your server (payment processor) and your e-commerce store.
 No matter if you're using a self-hosted or third-party solution from step 2, the pairing process is identical.

 Go to your store dashboard.
 WooCommerce > Settings > Payments.
-Click BTCPay.
+Click BTCPay Server.

 1. In the field, enter the full URL of your host (including the https) – https://btcpay.mydomain.com
 2. Click on the generated link which will redirect you back to your BTCPay Server.